This post is the fourth video of a multi-part video series on “Oracle Exadata Cloud Service for DBAs & APPS DBAs“.

 Note: If you want to know more about the Roles & Tasks of DBA’s in Cloud, check the previous post on https://k21academy.com/clouddba12

-(To be the first to receive Updates on Oracle Exadata Database, On-premise and On-Cloud, Subscribe to Our Newsletters)
+(To be the first one to receive Updates on Oracle Cloud, Subscribe to Our Youtube channel)

 The hardware of the Exadata that the client chooses refers to the shape of ExaCS.
 Oracle ExaCS is available in four shapes: